ejp-rd-vp/resource-metadata-schema/template/DataService.md

 > **Note** This field is `optional`

 ## Version
-If applicable, it should provide the version of the data service as a string of text.
+If applicable, it should provide the version of the data service (not the version of the data it serves) as a string of text.
 > **Note** This field is `optional`

 ## Publisher